How to Clean Up Gmail: Fast Ways to Declutter Your Inbox

 If you have many results, you can further refine the search by adding keywords or specifying a date range, such as after:2022/01/01 before:2023/01/01, to narrow down the emails further.

-You can directly copy and paste the statement below to select the emails with an attachment of over 2MB that are older than 1st August 2023
+You can directly copy and paste the statement below to select emails with an attachment over 2MB that are older than August 1, 2023:

 Clean email search syntax: in:anywhere has:attachment larger:2M before:2023/8/1